 The Corporation's long-term incentive philosophy is to provide executives with long-term compensation that aligns their interests with those of shareholders.
-Besides the link with the long-term performance of the stock, the long-term incentive ("LTT") plans are also subject to rigorous performance hurdles that further ensures that pay is aligned with performance.
+Besides the link with the long-term performance of the stock, the LTI ("LTI") plans are also subject to rigorous performance hurdles that further ensures that pay is aligned with performance.
 Each participant's annual long term incentive allocation will be split in two equally weighted awards of RSUs and PSUs.
 The RSUs will be subject only to a time cliff vesting condition on the third anniversary of the award whereas the PSUs will be subject to both performance and time cliff vesting conditions on the third anniversary of the award.
 The performance conditions attached to the PSUs will be equally weighted between an absolute EBIT objective and relative total shareholder return ("TSR").
 For purposes of the relative TSR portion, there will be two equally weighted comparisons: the first portion will be compared against the TSR of a group of industry peers and the second portion will be compared against the S&P/TSX60 index.
-This combination highlights (i) the retention element of the equity awards, (ii) the "at risk" nature of the equity awards, and (iii) the tie to company performance for the PSUs.
+This combination highlights (i) the retention element of the equity awards, (ii) the "at risk" nature of the equity awards, and (iii) the tie to Corporation performance for the PSUs.

-The following table summarizes the Corporation's long-term incentive policy applicable in 2020:
+The following table summarizes the Corporation's LTI policy applicable in 2021:

-Long-Term Incentive Vehicle Weighting of Total LTI Subject to Performance-based vesting Subject to Time-based vesting
+LTI Vehicle Weighting of Total LTI Subject to Perform nance-based vesting Subject to Time-based vesting

-Weighting Range of performance Weighting
+Range of performance Weighting

 RSUs 50% 0% N/A 100%

 PSUs 50% 100% 0%-200% 100%